Domoconnor/orange-corpus/final.md

 During the previous iteration we discussed putting the application on the university servers however this hasn't been set up so we have used a temporary sever that we are hosting ourselves using digital ocean.
 The server is using the same technologies as previously mentioned and is running on ubuntu 14.04.

 Another issue we became aware of after the implementation of the first iteration was that the data and the views were very tightly coupled together.
 We then decided that it would benefit the project to split the front end and back end up into two separate parts.
-The server would act as an API and the frontend would be used to display the data.
+The server would act as an API and the front end would be used to display the data.
 This would allow us to add the 'clock', which we weren't aware of at the beginning, to the system without any major issues.

 #####Outcome of iteration
-We worked to split the front end code from the API and the front end so that they could work independantaly without dupilcation of code.
+We worked to split the front end code from the API and the front end so that they could work independently without duplication of code.
 We realised some kind of security was also needed so we added key based authentication to provide a basic level of security.

 #### Iteration 3 - Switching Frameworks

 ##### Issues with previous iteration
-After we split the front and backend we realised wer were going to be using slim to server the backend and Laravel to serve the frontend.
+After we split the front and backend we realised we were going to be using slim to server the backend and Laravel to serve the front end.
 This would mean using someone who was picking this up would have to learn multiple frameworks.

 ##### Result of iteration
 We decided to change the backend the also use laravel to make the system easier to pick up.
 Most of our code was easily portable as they use the same language and roughly the same MVC layout.

 #### Iteration 4
 #####Issues with previous iteration
 While working on the visualisation we discovered that filtering on the client side was not an option as it took too long to load.
-This meant that we had to do averageing and filerting on the server side.
+This meant that we had to do averaging and filtering on the server side.
 This was due to loading large amounts of raw data.
 For example to visualise 1 month worth of dummy data it was having to load ~600,000 (60\*24\*7*4) readings which took a considerable amount of time.
 It then had to group this data and calculate averages based on this which, again, increased page load time.
 The total load time of a page loading this amount of data was ~6 seconds

 The sensor was also struggling to create json arrays due to memory limitations.
-This meant that the format the server was expecting was often not the format it recieved.
+This meant that the format the server was expecting was often not the format it received.

 #####Outcome of iteration
 We changed the format of data being sent to and from the sensor from JSON to CSV.
-This meant there was less overhead in generating the data on the sensors and also less overhead when recieving data.
+This meant there was less overhead in generating the data on the sensors and also less overhead when receiving data.

 We moved a majority of the data processing over to the server rather than the client.
 This was mainly done by using SQL queries to group and average the data.
 As this is what the database engine is designed for it was able to considerably speed up this process.